mariebtreschow/form-submit/README.md

 Register a User with username, company name and country information.

+- Username:
-- Username: must be unique
+  Must be unique and at least 5 character

 - Company

-- Country (Only for certain countries)
+- Country
+  Must be one of the following:
+  - Sweden
+  - Denmark
+  - Netherlands
+  - Spain
+  - Germany
+  - France
+  - Russia
+  - Belgium
+  - Finland